priyadharshini18-hub/Trading-using-AI-Personas/README.md

 1. **Research** — A sub-agent searches the web (Brave Search), fetches pages, and draws on a persistent memory graph to find opportunities aligned with the trader's strategy
 2. **Decide** — The trader agent reviews its account, holdings, and the research findings, then decides what to buy or sell
-3. **Execute** — Trades are placed via the Accounts MCP server, which updates the SQLite database
+3. **Execute** — Trades are placed via the Accounts MCP server, which updates the SQLite database to track the transactions
 4. **Notify** — A push notification summarising the session is sent via Pushover
 5. **Alternate** — Traders alternate between "trade" mode (seeking new opportunities) and "rebalance" mode (reviewing existing holdings)